 - Data-driven decision-making — Create a leadership team responsible for collecting, monitoring, and evaluating data related to the PBIS implementation.
 This team can help tweak PBIS systems to ensure equitable outcomes for all students.

 The school wide PBIS framework does not prescribe specific procedures or rules your school should implement.
 This way, your team can implement practices that promote the specific behavior outcomes valued at your school and meet your student’s unique needs.

 School-wide PBIS recognizes that some students need more support than others to meet behavioral expectations.
 PBIS offers three tiers of support for students with different needs:

-- Tier 1: Universal — All students receive Tier 1 supports to learn about the school’s behavior expectations and practice prosocial skills.
-Tier 1 supports should meet the needs of at least 80% of students.
+- Tier 1: Universal — All students receive Tier 1 support to learn about the school’s behavior expectations and practice prosocial skills.
+Tier 1 support should meet the needs of at least 80% of students.

-- Tier 2: Targeted — When a student is not adequately supported by Tier 1 supports, they receive Tier 2 supports that provide additional learning opportunities.
+- Tier 2: Targeted — When a student is not adequately supported by Tier 1 support, they receive Tier 2 support that provides additional learning opportunities.
 These supports may take the form of one-on-one or small group instruction.
-Tier 2 supports should meet the needs of 5-15% of your students.
+Tier 2 support should meet the needs of 5-15% of your students.

 Read more about each of these support tiers on the PBIS Center website.

 Let’s take a look at some examples of schools that have successfully implemented school-wide PBIS to promote positive student outcomes.